misterfish/lazyfish/README.md

 Add an `expect do` and a `.to-equal do` and you have declarative tests.

+See the examples directory to understand all the available functions.

 ```livescript

 { lazy-take, lazy-range, lazy-compact, lazy-map, lazy-filter,